buschlab/Egyptref/README.md

 ## 2. Imputation
 For imputation I recommend the Sanger imputation server (free of charge) at https://imputation.sanger.ac.uk/.
 Either select "pre-phase with EAGLE2 and impute" or "pre-phase with SHAPEIT2 and impute" and upload the final VCF files from step 1.
+After successfull imputation download the VCF files.

 ## 3. QC of imputed data
+**Script:** qc_imputed.sh \